kevin197011/elasticsearch-mcp-server/README.md

 Now you can interact with your Elasticsearch cluster through Claude using natural language commands like:
 - "List all indices in the cluster"
-- "Who is the youngest student?"
+- "How old is the student Bob?"
 - "Show me the cluster health status"